tehKaiN/legoConveyorAutomation/README.md

 # LEGO Conveyor Automation

-This is remains of a project i did during my automation studies.
+These are remains of a project i did during my automation studies.
+It's an attempt to use real electronic parts and motors to control a LEGO model.
+It's mostly complete but needs some additional work.
 This project consists of:

 - [LDCad](http://www.melkert.net/LDCad/) model of a simple conveyor-belt base production facility
 - [KiCad](http://kicad-pcb.org/) schematic of electronic wiring